RQConf_PartnerLoginUrl RQConf_CheckUrl

 As a self-employed person, you must report all business and professional income, farm or fishing income and commissions in your income tax return.

-Business income is income from an activity you engage in with a view to making a profit or with a reasonable expectation of making a profit, such as:
+Business income is income from an activity you engage in to make a profit or with a reasonable expectation of making a profit, such as:

 You can generally deduct reasonable expenses made to earn business or professional income.
 However, you can only deduct the portion of an expense that is related to your business—you cannot deduct personal expenses.